A survey on independence-based Markov networks learning: Independence-based algorithms for learning the Markov networks structure

 \subsection{Particle Filter Markov networks algorithm}

-The Particle Filter Markov networks algorithm (PFMN) is an independence-based algorithm for learning Markov network structures, introduced in \citep{BROMBERG07,margaritisBromberg09}.
+The Particle Filter Markov networks algorithm (PFMN) is presented in \cite{BROMBERG07,margaritisBromberg09}, as a novel independence-based approach for learning Markov network structures.
 Previous independence-based algorithms reviewed, such as the GSMN and GSIMN, use the local-to-global strategy.
 Instead, this algorithm learns directly a global structure as the solution.

 PFMN was designed for improving the efficiency of the GSIMN algorithm.
-This algorithm works performing statistical independence tests iteratively, by selecting greedily at each iteration the statistical test which eliminates the major number of inconsistent structures.
-This decision is taken by first modeling the learning problem with a Bayesian approach, selecting as the solution the structure $G$ that maximizes its posterior probability.
-That is, given a dataset $D$, maximizes the posterior over structures.
-Formally,
+This algorithm works performing statistical independence tests iteratively, by selecting greedily at each iteration the statistical test that eliminates the major number of inconsistent structures.
+This decision is taken by first modeling the learning problem with a Bayesian approach, selecting as the solution the structure $G$ that maximizes its posterior probability $\Pr(G\mid D)$.
 Since the direct computation of such probability is intractable, PFMN propose a generative model with independence tests which is an approximation to that posterior probability.
-With this model it is possible to compute efficiently such probability, given the information over a set of independences.
+With this model, it is possible to compute efficiently such probability, given the information over a set of independences.
 Moreover, the authors claim that it is possible to demonstrate that, under the assumption of correctness of tests, the distribution of $\Pr(G\mid D)$ converges to a correct structure.

 This approach is useful in domains where independence tests are expensive, such as cases of very large data sets or in distributed domains.
 Results obtained by PFMN show improvements in running times up to $90\%$ with respect to GSIMN, and comparable qualities on structures found by GSIMN and GSMN.